klessydra/T13x/README.md

 -If we have non scratchpad access, we raise an exception.

--If we have same Scratchpad READ access we raise an exception.
+-If we have same scratchpad READ access we raise an exception.

 -If writing to the scratchpads might overflow it, we raise an exception.

--However we don't raise an exception if a scratchpad is used simultanouly for read and write, because sc_memories were designed with dual ports for read and write.
+-However we don't raise an exception if a scratchpad is used simultanously for read and write, because sc_memories were designed with dual ports for read and write.

 Currently there are no tests added for testing the new instructions, they will be included shortly in recent update.